DavidStinson/js-arrays/fundamentals/README.md

 3) Opening and closing square brackets indicate an array.
 4) The array's elements are placed inside the square brackets.
 A comma separates each element, meaning the above array has been initialized with three elements.
 You don't have to include elements when initializing an array; use a set of empty square brackets - `[]`.

 > 🏆 The name of an array should always be plural because it holds a collection of items.
-The array above is called `nums` because it holds numbers inside of it.
-Even if an array
+The array above is named `nums` because it holds numbers inside of it.

+An array can hold any data inside of it (including other arrays!) and can even hold multiple data types.

 ### 🧠 You Do

 Create an array named `movies` containing the titles (as strings) of three of your favorite movies.

+If you want your notes to match the lecture examples, use *Barbie*, *Interstellar*, and *Get Out*.